thepaqui/42_Libft_test_main/README.md

 Running it with one or more test codes as arguments will only test the functions associated with the codes.

 To know the test codes, check out test_codes.txt.

+The tests are easily modifiable with defines, however the length of the file might be a problem...
+(The tests are in the same order as the test codes)